 In the multilateral field, the regional economic organisation, the Southern African Development Community, is a fundamental element for cooperation with South Africa, in particular with regard to the Swiss Agency for Development and Cooperation's regional development cooperation.

 South Africa is one of Switzerland's most important economic partners on the African continent.
-The bilateral trade volume reached approximately CHF 1.3 billion in 2014.
-Switzerland primarily imported precious metals, in particular platinum, while South Africa imports pharmaceuticals, machines, precision instruments and watches.
-In 2014, Switzerland was the seventh-largest foreign investor in South Africa.
+The bilateral trade volume reached approximately CHF 1.8 billion in 2016.
+Switzerland primarily imported precious metals, in particular aluminium and platinum, while South Africa imports pharmaceuticals, machines, precision instruments and watches.
+In 2016, Switzerland was the ninth-largest foreign investor in South Africa.
 South Africa receives more tourists from Switzerland than from any other European country.

 Cooperation in education, research and innovation